Ask an expert: Can I develop skin cancer even if my skin doesn’t burn?

 These are potential warning signs that should be checked out by a doctor.
 But beyond these signs, if something just looks odd or different to you, even if you're not sure about it, please ask your doctor to take a look at it.
 The earlier you catch a developing skin cancer, the easier it is to treat successfully.

-In the last three years, Providence Cancer Center has been involved in many treatment breakthroughs for people with advanced skin cancer.
+Providence Cancer Center has been involved in many of the latest treatment breakthroughs for people with advanced skin cancer.
 We are fortunate to have a state-of-the-art, highly regarded melanoma program here, and we can treat people much better now than we could in years past.
 But prevention will always be far preferable to the treatments that people face with this diagnosis, and despite the very best that medicine can do, thousands of people still die from skin cancer every year.

 So don't take chances.
 Keep an eye on your skin, don't skimp on the sunscreen, and find a nice shady spot to enjoy your summer.

-Dr. Curti and Walter Urba, M.D., Ph.D., coauthored the chapter on Cancers of the Skin in the 2014 edition of the medical textbook Harrison's Principles of Internal Medicine, to be published soon.
+Dr. Curti and Walter Urba, M.D., Ph.D., coauthored the chapter on Cancers of the Skin in the 2014 edition of the medical textbook Harrison's Principles of Internal Medicine.
 Dr. Urba is the director of cancer research at Providence Cancer Center.

 For more information: